biophysics-ul/rtdc-toolbox/modules/README.rtdc_tools.md

 `extract_features_from_rtdc_to_tsv(rtdc_path,tsv_path)`

 This function saves all scalar features from a rtdc file into a tsv file.
-The rtdc file can be a rtdc file reffering to a basin (e.g., rtdc produced with ChipStream).
+The rtdc file can be a rtdc file reffering to a basin.

 `extract_images_from_rtdc_to_zip(rtdc_path,zip_path)`